 "The IVIS® SpectrumCT offers the ultimate performance and range of applications for in vivo imaging – leading edge molecular AND anatomical imaging in a single integrated system.
 The IVIS SpectrumCT was designed to offer the ultimate range of applications for in vivo and longitudinal imaging.
 The system enables synchronization of functional and anatomical data simultaneously and co-registered for true quantitative 3D imaging.

 The IVIS SpectrumCT maintains the versatility and the most advanced optical features similar to the world leading imaging platform, the IVIS Spectrum.
 Moreover, the IVIS SpectrumCT offers low dose and ultrafast microCT for multiple animals, simultaneously.
 The average dose per scan is about 10mGy with scanning and reconstruction times of less than a minute."

 The Animal Physiology Core personnel use non-invasive tail-cuff sensor and monitoring system for the measurement of systolic and diastolic blood pressure and heart rate.

-The Dual Energy X-ray Absorptiometry (DEXA) scanner uses x-rays to assess lean and fat mass distribution, bone mineral density and bone length.
-Body composition by the DEXA scanner can be performed on mice and rats up to 55 grams in weight.
+The Dual Energy X-ray Absorptiometry (DEXA) scanner uses x-rays to assess lean and fat mass, bone mineral density and bone length.
+The DEXA scanner (Lunar PixiMus II) can be used on mice up to 55 grams in weight.

-The CLAMS system allows for simultaneous measurement of numerous parameters including oxygen consumption (VO2), carbon dioxide (CO2) production, respiratory exchange ratio (RER), food and drinking behavior, activity level, and caloric heat production.
+The 12 chamber CLAMS system measures physiologic parameters including oxygen consumption (VO2), carbon dioxide (CO2) production, respiratory exchange ratio (RER), food and drinking behavior, activity level, and caloric heat production.